Virtual Target Trajectory Prediction for Stochastic Targets: Learning Stochastic Target Dynamics

 \section{Learning Stochastic Target Dynamics}

 The first step to solve the problem described in Sec.~\ref{sec:problem_statement} is to learn the stochastic behavior of the target.
 In order to learn the probability distribution of the target's future position, NFs are used.
 NFs are a class of generative ML models that can be used to approximate probability distributions by transforming a simple base distribution into the desired, complex distribution and vice versa.
 Here, the complex distribution is the distribution of the position of the target at a given time and the base distribution is a Gaussian distribution.
-In the following, the theory of NFs is explained and their application to the problem at hand is described.
+In the following, we first provide background on the established theory of NFs and CNFs, before describing their novel application to the problem at hand.